tom1092/Hyper_Parameter_Tuning_using_Surrogate_Models/README.md

-# Hyper Parameters Optimization using Surrogate Models
+# Hyper Parameter Tuning using Surrogate Models
-#### A simple implementation of an Hyper Parameters optimization algorithm using surrogate models.
+#### A simple implementation of an Hyper Parameter optimization algorithm using surrogate models.

 In this repo is implemented a simple algorithm for NN hyper parameter optimization.